magento/devdocs/guides/v2.3/graphql/reference/products.md

-`custom_design` | String | A theme that can be applied to the product page `custom_design_from` | String | The beginning date when a theme is applied to the product page `custom_design_to` | String| The date at which a theme is no longer applied to the product page `custom_layout` | String | The name of a custom layout.
-`custom_layout_update` | String | XML code that is applied as a layout update to the product page `description` | String | A detailed information about the product.
-The value can include simple HTML tags.
-`gift_message_available` | String | Indicates whether a gift message is available.
-`has_options` | String | Indicates whether additional attributes have been created for the product.
-`id` | Int | The ID number assigned to the product.
-`image` | String | The relative path for the main image on the product page.
-`image_label` | String | The label assigned to a product image.
-`is_returnable` | String | Indicates whether the product can be returned.
+`custom_design` | String | A theme that can be applied to the product page `custom_design_from` | String | The beginning date when a theme is applied to the product page `custom_design_to` | String| The date at which a theme is no longer applied to the product page `custom_layout` | String | The name of a custom layout `custom_layout_update` | String | XML code that is applied as a layout update to the product page `description` | String | Detailed information about the product.
+The value can include simple HTML tags `gift_message_available` | String | Indicates whether a gift message is available `has_options` | String | Indicates whether additional attributes have been created for the product `id` | Int | The ID number assigned to the product `image` | String | The relative path for the main image on the product page `image_label` | String | The label assigned to a product image `is_returnable` | String | Indicates whether the product can be returned.
 This attribute is defined in the Rma module.
-`media_gallery_entries` | [MediaGalleryEntry] | An array of [MediaGalleryEntry](#MediaGalleryEntry) objects
+`manufacturer` | Int | A number representing the product's manufacturer `media_gallery_entries` | [MediaGalleryEntry] | An array of [MediaGalleryEntry](#MediaGalleryEntry) objects
-`meta_description` | String | A brief overview of the product for search results listings.
-Maximum 255 characters.
-`meta_keyword` | String | A comma-separated list of keywords that are visible only to search engines.
-`meta_title` | String | A string that is displayed in the title bar and tab of the browser and in search results lists.
-`name` | String | The product name.
+`meta_description` | String | A brief overview of the product for search results listings, maximum 255 characters `meta_keyword` | String | A comma-separated list of keywords that are visible only to search engines `meta_title` | String | A string that is displayed in the title bar and tab of the browser and in search results lists `name` | String | The product name.
 Customers use this name to identify the product.
-`new_from_date` | String | The beginning date for new product listings, and determines if the product is featured as a new product.
+`new_from_date` | String | The beginning date for new product listings, and determines if the product is featured as a new product
-`new_to_date` | String | The end date for new product listings.
-`options` | [ProductOptions] | An array of [ProductOptions](#ProductOptions) objects
-`options_container` | String | If the product has multiple options, determines where they appear on the product page.
-`page_layout` | String | The page layout of the product page.
-Values are `1column-center`, `2columns-left`, `2columns-right`, and `3columns`.
+`new_to_date` | String | The end date for new product listings `options` | [ProductOptions] | An array of [ProductOptions](#ProductOptions) objects `options_container` | String | If the product has multiple options, determines where they appear on the product page `page_layout` | String | The page layout of the product page.
+Values are `1column-center`, `2columns-left`, `2columns-right`, and `3columns`
 `price` | Float | The price of an item.
 A `ProductPrice` object is returned.
 See [Price]({{page.baseurl}}graphql/price.html) for more information.
 `product_links` | [ProductLinks] | An array of [ProductLinks](#ProductLinks) objects
-`required_options` | Not applicable | Input only.
-Indicates whether the product has required options.
+`required_options` | Not applicable | Input only--indicates whether the product has required options
 `short_description` | String | A short description of the product.
-Its use depends on the theme.
+Its use depends on the store's theme.
-`sku` | String | A number or code assigned to a product to identify the product, options, price, and manufacturer.
-`small_image` | String | The file name of a small image, which is used on catalog pages `small_image_label` | String | The label assigned to a product's small image.
-`special_from_date` | String | The beginning date that a product has a special price.
-`special_price` | Float |  The discounted price of the product `special_to_date` | String | The end date that a product has a special price.
-`swatch_image` | String | The file name of a swatch image.
+`sku` | String | A number or code assigned to a product to identify the product, options, price, and manufacturer `small_image` | String | The relative path to the small image, which is used on catalog pages `small_image_label` | String | The label assigned to a product's small image `special_from_date` | String | The beginning date that a product has a special price `special_price` | Float |  The discounted price of the product `special_to_date` | String | The end date that a product has a special price `swatch_image` | String | The file name of a swatch image.
 This attribute is defined in the Swatches module.
 `tax_class_id` | Int | An ID assigned to a tax class.
 This attribute is defined in the Tax module.
-`thumbnail` | String | The file name of a thumbnail image `thumbnail_label` | String | The label assigned to a product's thumbnail image.
-`tier_price` | Float | The price when tier pricing is in effect and the items purchased threshold has been reached.
-`tier_prices` | [ProductTierPrices] | An array of [ProductTierPrices](#ProductTierPrices) objects
-`type_id` | String | One of `simple`, `virtual`, `bundle`, `downloadable`,`grouped`, `configurable`
-`updated_at` | String | The timestamp indicating when the product was last updated.
-`url_key` | String |  The part of the URL that identifies the product `url_path` |  String | The part of the URL that precedes the `url_key` `website_ids` | [Int] | An array of website IDs in which the product is available.
-`weight` | Float | The weight of the item, in units defined by the store
+`thumbnail` | String | The relative path to the product's thumbnail image `thumbnail_label` | String | The label assigned to a product's thumbnail image `tier_price` | Float | The price when tier pricing is in effect and the items purchased threshold has been reached `tier_prices` | [ProductTierPrices] | An array of [ProductTierPrices](#ProductTierPrices) objects `type_id` | String | One of `simple`, `virtual`, `bundle`, `downloadable`,`grouped`, `configurable` `updated_at` | String | The timestamp indicating when the product was last updated `url_key` | String |  The part of the URL that identifies the product `url_path` |  String | The part of the URL that precedes the `url_key` `website_ids` | [Int] | An array of website IDs in which the product is available `weight` | Float | The weight of the item, in units defined by the store

 Several product types have their own implementation of the `ProductInterface`.
 These implementations may contain additional attributes.